Follow the steps

 Types of fungi for growing

 - truffles (Tuber sp) for propagation

 For processes to import related products refer to:

 To import fungi to grow you need to know about:

-- the fungi species you're importing and if it's approved for import
+- the fungus species you are importing and if it is approved for import

-- the import health standard (IHS) for your type of fungi
+- the import health standard (IHS) for your type of fungus

 - complying with the IHS requirements

 - getting a phytosanitary certificate for truffles